Gary Blaylock Andrews

 In 1980, Presiding Judge Andrews was elected Superior Court Judge of the Lookout Mountain Judicial Circuit (Catoosa, Chattooga, Dade and Walker Counties) and was re-elected to that office in 1984.
 While a Superior Court Judge, he served on the State Sentence Review Panel and was a member of the Council of Superior Court Judges and the Seventh Judicial Administrative District Council.
 On May 30, 1985, Governor Joe Frank Harris appointed him Commissioner of the Georgia Public Service Commission.
 He was subsequently elected to that office in 1986, a position he held until December, 1990.
 He served as Chair of the Georgia Public Service Commission from 1987 to 1989 and was a member of the National Association of Regulatory Utility Commissioners and the Executive Commission of the Southern Association of Regulatory Utility Commissioners.

 In 1981, Presiding Judge Andrews was named one of Georgia's five outstanding young men by the Georgia Jaycees.
 He was also a member of Leadership Georgia, Class of 1986.
 He is a member of the State Bar of Georgia, the Lookout Mountain Bar Association, the Gridiron Secret Society and the Chickamauga First Baptist Church.
 Judge Andrews has three children: Elizabeth Paige Andrews, Gary B. ("Blake") Andrews, Jr., and Blane A. Andrews.
-He and his wife, Doris, live in Chickamauga.
+He lives in Chickamauga.